dantkz/disc_cascade/README.md

-Training Generative Adversarial Networks with a Cascade of Discriminators
+* Generative Adversarial Networks in Tensorflow *